pedroalima/react-google-authentication/README.md

 }
 ```

-Com o token podemos recuperar as informações do usuário solicitando a API do google.
+Com o token, podemos recuperar as informações do usuário solicitando a API do Google.

 ```tsx
 ...